- State Grants

 Project requests may be submitted at any time using the appropriate project questionnaire (PQ) for the Clean Water or Drinking Water program.
 Projects are evaluated and scored based on a priority ranking system.
 An Intended Use Plan (IUP) is published annually which describes how SRF funding is anticipated to be used and includes a list of the priority projects that are expected to proceed during the fiscal year.

-Each October, RIA updates its loan policies including interest rates, loan terms, fees, security requirements as well as repayment policies.
+SRF loan policies including interest rates, loan terms, fees, security requirements as well as repayment policies are updated each October.
 There is a standard interest rate applicable to most loans and additional discounted rates which are made available based on priorities such as helping qualified smaller systems.

 The application process involves technical and financial steps which begin with submission of a project questionnaire.
 Understand the process and activities that are eligible.